Frequently Asked Questions about Zambia

 Do I need a car in Zambia?

 Yes.
-A four-wheel drive vehicle, in particular, is very useful in Zambia.
+A four-wheel-drive vehicle, in particular, is very useful in Zambia.
 The roads are not in good order and any car one purchases will take punishment.
-There is a public transport system, and it is well worth the experience, but it does not give the flexibility required for doing very much.
+There is a public transport system but it does not give the flexibility required for doing very much.

 Will I be safe in Zambia?